 Laundry Room Sources: Coat & shoe storage – IKEA | Brass & Acrylic Cabinet pulls (Golden Champagne finish)

-I detail the IKEA pieces that we used to create our coat & shoe storage space in my post on our IKEA mudroom.
+I detail the IKEA pieces that we used to create our coat & shoe storage space in my post on our IKEA PAX mudroom.
 IKEA also has lots of solutions for creating freestanding closets with doors (no nook required 😉) that you can check out {here}.

 8. Replace Your Pedestal Sink with a Vanity